Kesse8401/TicTacToe/README.md

 Getting Started

-/*These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.*/
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 It suppose to:
 - enable  two players to have a game